Bayesian Mixed Multidimensional Scaling for Auditory Processing: Application to Neural Tone Distances

+Figure~\ref{fig: box_delta_s_i_real_check} also highlights the presence of some non-Mandarin speakers (e.g., subjects 7 and 11) who struggle to distinguish (i.e., smaller distances) between neural responses to specific pairs of tones (e.g., \{T1, T2\} and \{T2, T3\}) more than other subjects in the same group.
 Importantly, by addressing the identifiability issues, we are also able to perform inference on the group and individual latent feature values that reconstruct the distances.
-Notably, the model can be also used to infer structural differences at the level of the evoking stimuli with a high degree of specificity.
-These differences are depicted in Figure \ref{fig: Eta_s_alig_pop_real}.
+Notably, the model can also be used to infer structural differences at the level of the evoking stimuli with a high degree of specificity.
+These differences are depicted in Figure~\ref{fig: Eta_s_alig_pop_real}.
 In this figure, the first dimension encodes the difference between the neural representations of T4 (high-falling pitch) and the other tones: T1 (high-level pitch), T2 (low-rising pitch), and T3 (low-dipping pitch).
 Because T4 is the high-falling tone, this dimension reflects the neural encoding of differences in pitch direction (falling vs.\ level, rising, and dipping pitch).
 In contrast, the second dimension encodes the difference between the neural representations of T3 and T2.
 Because T3 and T2 are the low-dipping and low-rising tones, respectively, this dimension captures neural differences in pitch direction for low-onset tones (dipping vs.\ rising pitch).
 Lastly, the third dimension encodes the difference between the neural representations of T1 and T3.
 Because these tones are the ones with higher (T1) and lower (T3) pitch on average, this dimension may reflect the neural encoding of differences in pitch range (high vs.\ low range).
-Figure \ref{fig: Eta_s_alig_pop_real} also highlights the fact that the three latent features play the same role in the two populations and that the tones are more distinguished (i.e., $\eta_{j,s,h}$ more distant from $0$) in all the features in Mandarin native speakers.
-See also the supplementary materials for additional plots summarizing these results.
+Figure~\ref{fig: Eta_s_alig_pop_real} also highlights the fact that the three latent features play the same role in the two groups and that the tones are more distinguished (i.e., $\eta_{j,s,h}$ more distant from $0$) in all the features in Mandarin native speakers.
+See also the Supplementary Materials for additional plots summarizing these results.